DSD-DBS/capella-collab-manager/docs/user/docs/installation.md

         This can be exploited by a user uploading so much data to their workspace that the server goes out of disk storage.

-        Please follow the official instructions: <https://microk8s.io/docs/nfs> <br />
+        Please follow the official instructions: <https://microk8s.io/docs/nfs>.

-        Make sure to update the storageClass in the `values.yaml` in step 6 to `nfs-csi`.
+        Make sure to update the `backend.storageClassName` in the `values.yaml` in step 6 to `nfs-csi`.
+        All new Jupyter file-shares and personal workspaces will use the new storage class then.

+        !!! warning "User mapping for non-root containers" If you want to run the session containers as non-root, you can set the `runAsUser` value in the `podSecurityContext` of the values.yaml.
+            In the default configuration, `runAsUser` is set to `1004370000`.

+            Unfortunately our setup NFS does not respect the `fsGroup` option.
+Therefore, all volumes are mounted with `nobody:nogroup` per default.
+            This will lead to permission errors and crashing session containers.

+            To fix it, change the `/etc/exports` file and modify the options for the create file-share to:
+            ```
+            (rw,sync,no_subtree_check,all_squash,anonuid=<user-id-of-session-containers>,anongid=0)
+            ```

+            Replace `<user-id-of-session-containers>` with the value of the `runAsUser` value of the Kubernetes Pod security context.

+            Then, apply the new configuration by running `exportfs -ra`.

 === "k3d"

     We are constantly working on expanding our documentation.
 This installation method is currently not documented.
-If it is relevant, please feel free to contact us at set@deutschebahn.com.
+If it is relevant, please feel free to contact us at set@deutschebahn.com or open an issue in this repository.

 === "OpenShift"

     We are constantly working on expanding our documentation.
 This installation method is currently not documented.
-If it is relevant, please feel free to contact us at set@deutschebahn.com.
+If it is relevant, please feel free to contact us at set@deutschebahn.com  or open an issue in this repository.

 ## Step 2: Validate the available resources